Adaptive nonequilibrium design of actin-based metamaterials: fundamental and practical limits of control: Opportunities for nonequilibrium control

 \section{Opportunities for nonequilibrium control}

-Nonequilibrium protocol design provides a compelling route towards the fabrication of nanoscale metamaterials, especially in contexts where modifying the energetic interactions among components is impossible.
+Nonequilibrium protocol design provides a compelling route to expand our capabilities to manufacture nanoscale metamaterials, especially in contexts where modifying the energetic interactions among components is impossible.
 Here, we take inspiration from reconstitution experiments of dynamically assembling branched actin networks~\cite{li_molecular_2022} and demonstrate that targeting distinct metamaterial properties is possible without altering the underlying components, just by modulating an external control variable with a feedback protocol.
 We also show~\eqref{eq:speedlimit} that the entropy production rate---both in the environment and in an information reservoir---constrains the rate at which we can encode properties into a desired material.
+Such fundamental limits shed light on the necessary energetic costs of control, but further investigation of these bounds is required to extract practical design principles for controlling fluctuating materials.

 The control framework we introduce here can readily be extended to an experimental setting, even one without mechanisms for feedback.
 Empirical distributions of control protocols for a specific target can be used as a proxy for a more precise feedback protocols.
 The system we investigate here limits a quantitative investigation into the entropic costs required to encode particular responses because the reference steady state is dissipative.
 However, the computational and theoretical framework motivate a more systematic study into tradeoffs between information acquisition, dissipated heat and the control of a system towards a target state divergent from a nonequilibrium steady state.
 Additionally, this tradeoff can be incorporated into a protocol optimization scheme to design protocols that can encode desired responses with a minimal dissipative cost.